-We compared the average object detection probabilities between the two experiments, varying the number of tags per object and the number of reader antennas.
-Figure 7 shows the results of this comparison for metallic and liquid objects.
-The average detection probability of an object in a 15/15 experiment is greater than in a 20/20 experiment, as expected (since higher numbers of objects increase the likelihood of occlusions).
-The difference is more dramatic for metallic and liquid objects than for solid non-metallic ones because the reader is operating at a high power level in order to detect metallic and liquid objects.
+We compared the average object detection probabilities between two experiments, varying the number of tags per object and the number of reader antennas.
+Figure 4 shows the results of this comparison for metallic and liquid objects.
+Observe that the average detection probability of an object in a 15/15 experiment is greater than in a 20/20 experiment, as expected (since higher numbers of objects increase the likelihood of occlusions).
+The difference is more dramatic and vivid for metallic and liquid objects than for solid non-metallic ones because the reader is operating at a high power level in order to detect metallic and liquid objects.